Turbodunker/lsm-bpf/Pattern-blockdir.md

 Blockdir-read

 3. Hook points
-For finding hooks to consider I've through the hooks on the [kernel documentation for my kernel version] (https://www.kernel.org/doc/html/v6.8/core-api/kernel-api.html).
+For finding hooks to consider I've through the hooks on the [kernel documentation for my kernel version](https://www.kernel.org/doc/html/v6.8/core-api/kernel-api.html).
 I searched for keywords file, inode and read and also traced the hooks called with function_graph to narrow down the search.
-Furthermore this article [File Monitoring with eBPF and Tetragon (Part 1)] (https://isovalent.com/blog/post/file-monitoring-with-ebpf-and-tetragon-part-1/) was used to decide what hooks to pick
+Furthermore this article [File Monitoring with eBPF and Tetragon (Part 1)](https://isovalent.com/blog/post/file-monitoring-with-ebpf-and-tetragon-part-1/) was used to decide what hooks to pick

 - file-permission
     This hook-point was chosen because file-permission is called before accessing an open file.
 In particular right before "various" read/write operations, and since we want to block all read operations to a given directory, this was expected to catch a lot of cases.
 This comes with the trade-off of the hook being called on every file access.